rhyous/EntityAnywhere/README.md

 # Entity Anywhere
-A new API for Business
+A new API for developing Business Applications.

 What is EntityAnywhere?
 It is a web framework that uses one microservice per entity.
+It is a low-code development solution, where the need for new code is limited to the repository only.

 In many environments, your could have entities that come from various different places: cloud service, different databases, files, etc. What if you could create in minutes an authentication-ready REST API with Create, Read, Update Delete (CRUD) (and granual *authorization) for all the spread out entities in your environment.
 That is the solution Entity Anywhere exists to provide.